bhaaksema/guanaco-doc/index.md

 | $\mathbf{PA}$      | $A1-A5$, $A11-A15$ and $R1-R2$  | $\mathbf{S5(m)} + A11-A15$           | $\mathcal{L}\_{\mathbf{K[]}}(\mathbf{A,P})$     |
 | $\mathbf{PAC}$     | $A1-A15$ and $R1-R5$            | $\mathbf{S5EC(m)} + A11-A15 + R4-R5$ | $\mathcal{L}\_{\mathbf{KEC[]}}(\mathbf{A,P})$   |

+### Shortcut rules

-Finally, below is a table with shortcut rules that Guanaco knows.
-Each of these rules is available in all logics, except for ED and CD, which are available only in axiom systems for languages with the $E$ and $C$ operators.
+Below is a table with the shortcut rules that Guanaco knows.
+Each of these rules is available in all axiom systems, except for ED and CD, which are available only in axiom systems for languages with the $E$ and $C$ operators.

 | Rule name                                  | Rule                                                                                         | Abbreviation           |
 | ---------                                  | :----------------------------------------------------:                                       | ---------------------- |